 - Stable, deep connections with volunteers from parish communities.

 CSAN’s national team of five staff develops, services and facilitates the network, and in public policy provides advocacy and ‘voice’ for the poor, working closely with parliamentarians and official national agencies of other Christian traditions.
 We are ambitious – and always interested in hearing and learning from others – about increasing the capacity of services and volunteers to enable individuals to flourish in their communities, based on our enduring care for the common good.
 The national team is supporting more dioceses to become active in the network as resources allow, and to develop practice resources that inform social action by parishes.

 We also see huge scope to extend the benefits of the network in innovative ways, by enabling our member charities and parishes to work together more effectively on common causes, in safe and supported structures.
 CSAN is uniquely positioned to facilitate this step change, as it has the capacity to gain support at both parish and national levels.

 Catholic Social Teaching

-Catholic Social Teaching (often referred to as CST, sometimes known as Catholic Social Thought) has sometimes been called ‘The Church’s Best Kept Secret’.
-CST is constantly developing; it reflects on the Church’s mission in the world today, and helps us to think about how we relate to the world around us.
+Catholic Social Teaching (often referred to as CST) has sometimes been called ‘The Church’s Best Kept Secret’.
+It helps us reflect on the Church’s mission in the world today, and to think about how we relate to the world around us.

-Drawing on the Bible, its traditions and its knowledge of social and economic systems around the world, the Church has produced many teaching documents over the past hundred years or so.
-Often in the form of ‘encyclicals’, or letters, these documents offer a way to judge social and economic activity against principles of human dignity, community and participation, care for creation, life and work, peace, solidarity and subsidiarity.
+Drawing on the Bible, the Church’s traditions and knowledge of social and economic systems around the world, the Church has produced many teaching documents over the past hundred years or so.
+Often in the form of ‘encyclicals’, or letters, these documents offer a way to consider social and economic activity against principles of human dignity, community and participation, care for creation, life and work, peace, solidarity and subsidiarity.

 CSAN puts Catholic Social Teaching at the heart of its work.
 We are committed to the reality of human dignity and that each person can and should contribute to his or her own human flourishing.